Six modern traditional crafts you will encounter in Kanazawa. Sophisticated sundries and long-established masterpieces to take home as souvenirs.

 A variety of unique Hokuriku gifts from sundries to food

-Various Kutaniyaki porcelains.
-Iroebai rice bowl" by a popular Kutani artist, 2,640 yen (left), etc.
+Various types of Kutaniyaki.
+Iroebai rice bowl" by a popular Kutani artist, 3,080 yen (left), etc.

 Kutani ware is particularly popular, with a wide variety of types and patterns, including bean plates and chopstick rests.
-The shop also offers a wide range of originality in the form of works by local designers and collaborations between potteries and world-renowned designers.
+The works of local designers are also available.

 [Gift Shop